-Securities that have a fixed schedule for one or more future payments, but for which the security does not qualify for bond reporting as an issuer credit obligation or an asset backed security shall follow specific guidance captured in SSAP No. 21 and be reported on Schedule BA.
-Investments in scope of this guidance are limited to26:
+Securities that reflect debt instruments that do not qualify for bond reporting as an ICO or an ABS shall follow specific guidance captured in SSAP No. 21 and be reported on Schedule BA.
+Investments in scope of this guidance are limited to items that would be in scope of SSAP No. 26, but that do not qualify for bond reporting as they reflect:

 Debt securities for which the investment does not reflect a creditor relationship in substance.